Sparse Symbol API¶

 We will need to use

-when we are creating our own loss function or we want to combine multiple loss functions.
+make_losswhen we are creating our own loss function or we want to combine multiple loss functions.
 Also we may want to stop some variables’ gradients from backpropagation.
-See more detail inBlockGrad
+See more detail inBlockGradorstop_gradient.The storage type of

 - make_loss(row_sparse) = row_sparse